 b) The Members shall be represented at the Conferences by the heads of the Hydrographic Authorities or their nominees or, where such services do not exist, by heads of national authorities responsible for hydrography and navigation.

-c) The presence of at least one-half (½) of the Full Members of the Commission shall constitute the necessary quorum to hold the meeting.
+c) The presence of at least one-half of the Full Members of the Commission shall constitute the necessary quorum to hold the meeting.

 d) An invitation to attend the Conference shall always be sent to the Directing Committee of the IHB.